Palmwoods (Qld)

 Transport servicing is low compared to other areas nationally based on assessment of service frequency, route connectivity and accessibility

 Palmwoods has 12 operational public transport stops offering a mix of train and bus services.
-These stops are served by 42 routes, facilitating 626 weekly passenger trips in total.
-Transport accessibility is deemed good, with residents on average situated 269 meters from the nearest stop.
-Primarily residential, most Palmwoods residents commute outward, predominantly using cars (95%).
-The area averages 1.7 vehicles per dwelling, surpassing regional norms.
-According to the 2021 Census, 15.9% of residents work from home, potentially influenced by COVID-19 conditions.
+These stops are served by 42 distinct routes, facilitating 626 weekly passenger trips in total.
+The area's transport accessibility is deemed good, with residents generally situated 269 meters from their nearest stop.
+Primarily residential, Palmwoods sees most residents commuting outward, with cars being the predominant mode of transport at 95%.
+On average, there are 1.7 vehicles per dwelling, exceeding the regional norm.
+According to the 2021 Census, 15.9% of residents work from home, a figure that may be influenced by COVID-19 conditions.

-Service frequency averages 89 trips daily across all routes, translating to roughly 52 weekly trips per individual stop.
+Across all routes, service frequency averages 89 trips daily, translating to roughly 52 weekly trips per individual stop.

 Frequently Asked Questions - Transport